cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 </body>
 ```
  This is what the component looks like when rendered in a browser:

  ![Rendered Declarative Shadow DOM web component](/img/blog/web-components/DSD_Screenshot.png)

 ### HTML Web Components

 Web components that do not use the Shadow DOM are called "Light DOM" Web Components.
 The use of this type of custom elements has increased recently because using the Shadow DOM brings some [disadvantages](https://www.matuzo.at/blog/2023/pros-and-cons-of-shadow-dom/).

+The most obvious disadvantage is that with the Shadow DOM you do not have access to most global CSS styles ([for details see below](#style-inheritance)).

-One use of the "Light DOM" are in [HTML Web Components](https://adactio.com/journal/20618).
-HTML Web Components are a new term for a Web Component whose content is wrapped inside the web component.
-Here's an example of doing that with Fresh [from the demo app that goes with this blog post](https://github.com/cdoremus/fresh-webcomponents/blob/9acfe492365453abe3cf2bb53e0256679d204e58/routes/index.tsx#L32):
+One use of the "Light DOM" are in what has been called [HTML Web Components](https://adactio.com/journal/20618).
+HTML Web Components are a new term for a Web Component whose markup and content is wrapped inside the web component.
+Here's an example how you do that with Fresh [from the demo app that goes with this blog post](https://github.com/cdoremus/fresh-webcomponents/blob/9acfe492365453abe3cf2bb53e0256679d204e58/routes/index.tsx#L32):

 ```ts
   <counter-wc> // a custom-element